codership/documentation/galeracluster/source/dbconfiguration.rst

 =============================
 .. _`wsrep-config`:

 In addition to the configuration for the database server, there are some specific options that you need to set to enable write-set replication.
-You must apply these changes to the configuration file, that is ``my.cnf``, for each node in your cluster.
+You must apply these changes to the configuration file (i.e., ``my.cnf``) for each node in the cluster.

-- :ref:`wsrep_cluster_name <wsrep_cluster_name>` Use this parameter to set the logical name for your cluster.
-You must use the same name for every node in your cluster.
-The connection fails on nodes that have different values for this parameter.
+- :ref:`wsrep_cluster_name <wsrep_cluster_name>`: Use this parameter to set the logical name for the cluster.
+You must use the same name for each node in the cluster.
+The connection will fail on nodes that have different values for this parameter.

-- :ref:`wsrep_cluster_address <wsrep_cluster_address>` Use this parameter to define the IP addresses for the cluster in a comma separated list.
+- :ref:`wsrep_cluster_address <wsrep_cluster_address>`: Use this parameter to define the IP addresses for the cluster in a comma-separated list.

-  .. note:: **See Also**: There are additional schemas and options available through this parameter.
+  .. note:: **See Also**: There are additional schemata and options available through this parameter.
 For more information on the syntax, see :ref:`Understanding Cluster Addresses <understanding-cluster-addresses>` below.

-- :ref:`wsrep_node_name <wsrep_node_name>` Use this parameter to define the logical name for the individual node |---| for convenience.
+- :ref:`wsrep_node_name <wsrep_node_name>`: Use this parameter to define the logical name for the individual node |---| for convenience.

-- :ref:`wsrep_node_address <wsrep_node_address>` Use this parameter to explicitly set the IP address for the individual node.
-It gets used in the event that the auto-guessing does not produce desirable results.
+- :ref:`wsrep_node_address <wsrep_node_address>`: Use this parameter to set explicitly the IP address for the individual node.
+It's used when auto-guessing doesn't produce desirable results.

 .. code-block:: ini